stronnag/msp_set_rx/README.md

 Tx: [1500 1500 1500 1000 1001 1442 1605 1669]
 Rx: [1500 1500 1500 1000 1001 1442 1605 1669] (01511) unarmed Quiescent
 ```
-Note that from 2020-04-22, in the disarmed state the arming status is displayed as a hex number.
-For (my) convenience, this uses MSP_STATUS_EX, so only the 16 bit value is reported.
-For example
+Note that from 2020-04-22, in the disarmed state the arming status is displayed as a hex number, now using 32bit MSP2_INAV_STATUS where possible (after inav 1.8.1).:

 ```
 ... unarmed (0) Quiescent
-... unarmed (800) Quiescent
+... unarmed (800) Quiescent ## => Navigation Unsafe
 ```

 Older version, stick arming: